 Getting a tax refund every year can feel like a nice gift, but it does mean that you don’t have access to that money throughout the year when you could.

 “I have mixed feelings about tax refunds,” says Wilson.
-“They obviously feel like free money, yet they mean someone loaned their money to Uncle Sam for too long, for free.”
+“They obviously feel like free money, yet they mean someone lent their money to Uncle Sam for too long, for free.”

 The good news is that it’s possible to estimate how much tax you’ll owe based on your wages on the IRS website.
 Doing this can help you determine whether you should reduce how much is withheld from your paycheck.